Jiacai Liu's personal website

 Let's return to Jarred's stated reasons for migration: the Zig codebase had too many use-after-free bugs, double-frees, and memory leaks on error paths.

 This is true.
-But the conclusion that "Zig doesn't work" drawn from this diagnosis is wrong.
+But the conclusion that "Zig doesn't work" is the wrong diagnosis.

-Zig's target users are: systems programmers who know what they're doing and are willing to pay the price for ultimate control.
-TigerBeetle used Zig to write a database with virtually no memory bugs, because their team culture and project nature align with Zig's philosophy.
+Zig’s target users are systems programmers who demand ultimate control and are willing to pay the price for it.
+TigerBeetle uses Zig to build a database with virtually no memory bugs because their team culture and the nature of their project align perfectly with Zig’s philosophy.

-Bun's team culture is fast iteration, fast shipping, fast bug fixes.
-There's a fundamental tension between this and the rigorous memory discipline that Zig demands.
+Bun's team culture is about fast iteration, fast shipping, and fast bug fixes.
+There is a fundamental tension between this and the rigorous memory discipline that Zig demands.
 This is a mismatch between Bun and Zig, not a failure of Zig.

 Interpreting "our team frequently makes mistakes with this tool" as "this tool is inadequate" is an attribution error.
 The hammer doesn't fit, but it's not the hammer's fault.